 To guarantee the quality of your broth, try making your own with bones obtained from a reputable local butcher.

 There’s a reason why many collagen supplements are derived from chicken.
 Everyone’s favorite white meat contains ample amounts of the stuff.
 (If you’ve ever cut up a whole chicken, you’ve probably noticed how much connective tissue poultry contains.)
 These tissues make chicken a rich source of dietary collagen.

-Several studies have used as a source of collagen for arthritis treatment.
+Several studies have used

 Like other animals, fish and shellfish have bones and ligaments made of collagen.
 Some people have claimed marine collagen is one of the most easily absorbed.

 But while your lunchtime tuna sandwich or dinnertime salmon can certainly add to your collagen intake, be aware that the “meat” of fish contains less collagen than other, less desirable parts.